What RV Parks in Mexico Are Really Like: Costs, Amenities, + Tips

 Many parks in the warmer parts of the country will also have a pool or beach access.
-Almost all parks we visited in Baja California had laundry facilities.
+Almost all RV parks we visited in Baja California had laundry facilities.
 However, in mainland Mexico laundry on site was a luxury.
+Most RV Parks in Mexico will provide full hookup for your rig (electric, water, sewer) but some might only have electricity and water.
+If you need a place to dump, make sure to check before you go.

 Popular destinations for RVers for example, the Baja Peninsula and the west coast of mainland Mexico around Puerto Vallarta or Mazatlan have more full-amenity RV parks than more rural less visited areas of the country.

-Electricity at RV parks in Mexico
+The Electricity at RV Parks in Mexico

 Most RV Parks have some sort of electric hookup.
 However, there is a good chance the electricity is not grounded or has inconsistent voltage.
 It’s also common to find 15-amp outlets only.
 Make sure to bring a 50 amp or 30 amp adapter (we’d recommend having two).

 Given the unreliability of the electrical current in RV parks in Mexico, many times you’ll be without.
-If you are the type of traveler who needs A/C or you are looking to travel during the sweltering summer months take caution.
+If you are the type of traveler who needs A/C, or you are looking to travel during the sweltering summer months— take caution.

-The constant fluctuation in electricity can cause power outages or worse.
-Fry your RV’s electrical equipment.
 It is very important to invest in an EMS (Electrical Management System) Surge Protector and always use it when plugging in.

-Want to follow in our footsteps RVing Mexico?
+Want to follow in our footsteps RVing in Mexico?
 We have two amazing digital travel guides that simplify planning an RV road trip to Mexico.
 These guides are over 80 pages and share EVERYTHING you need to know about RV Mexico life including communication tips, a complete itinerary, camping recommendations, safety tips, foods to eat, and more.

-Water at Mexico RV Parks
+Water at Mexican RV Parks

 Garrafons can be traded out at grocery stores and convenience stores or refilled directly at the water purification plant, Agua Purificadora.

 Another option is to fill your tanks at an Agua Purificadora directly.
-This will require you to seek out a Agua Purificadora location where you can fill your garrafon or tanks — which can be tricky.
+This will require you to seek out an Agua Purificadora location where you can fill your garrafon or tanks—which can be tricky.
 Very few are big rig friendly and it will likely require a siphon or special equipment to pump the water into your RV.
-In Baja California this is quite common and generally not an issue.
-However, in mainland Mexico, this was harder to come by.

 The last option is to fill your tanks at the campsite and then purify the water by mixing in a few tablespoons of chlorine.
 Mexican supermarkets or supermercados will carry chlorine used for treating and purifying tap water.
 The water might not taste as good as bottled water but it isn’t that bad and it is safe for drinking.